Maximillionair/eksamen-superhelter/documentation/network-plan.md

 2. **Allow Rules**:
    - Allow HTTP/HTTPS (ports 80/443) to Web Server only
    - Allow DNS (port 53) to/from DNS Server only
-   - Allow MongoDB (port 27017) between Web Server and Database only
+   - Allow MongoDB (port 27017) between Web Server and Database VM (10.12.87.70) only
    - Allow SSH (port 22) from admin network only

 ### SSH Security